How did a former dental assistant and homeschool mom end up becoming The Bra Fit Advocate?

 I really wish they would have taken the time that day to educate me on bra sizing and showed me some more youthful styles.
 I wish I would have learned that bra size was nothing to be ashamed of and that there was nothing wrong with me.

-A few years later, I had gotten so tired of the struggles of having large breasts that I decided to have a breast reduction when I was 23.
-I was so young that I could not have truly understood the possible impact of the surgery.
-The doctor endorsed my feelings of needing to be “fixed.”
+A few years later, I had gotten so tired of the struggles of having large breasts that I decided to have a breast reduction.
+I was so young that I could not have truly understood the long term impact of the surgery.
+The doctor endorsed my feelings of needing to be “fixed” and I went ahead with the surgery.

 I wanted change so badly.
-I wanted to be able to wear baby doll shirts, pretty bras, and not to have the dreaded boob sweat in the summer among other things…all reasonable wishes.
-I still remember him taking before photos while I stood there alone.
+I wanted to be able to wear baby doll shirts, pretty bras, and not to have the dreaded boob sweat in the summer among other things.
+These were all reasonable wishes.

 I wish that I could have known all of the options available to me before I made such a big decision.